-One in five people in the United States who are eligible to vote has a disability, with 16 million people with disabilities voting in the 2016 election.
+One in five people in the United States who are eligible to vote has a disability, with 16 million voters with disabilities voting in the 2016 election.
 In order to ensure that this powerful voting bloc has access to the election process, several laws have been passed that improve accessibility, including the Americans with Disabilities Act and the Help America Vote Act.

 Generally speaking, voters with disabilities have the right to vote privately and independently, in an accessible polling location, with any necessary assistance made available.